O-X-L/ansible-webui/docs/source/usage/security.rst

 Target Systems
 **************

-If your target Linux-Systems you can limit the IP-addresses from which the automation-user (*configured for Ansible-WebUI*) using your SSH config:
+On Linux-Target-Systems it is recommended to limit the IP-addresses, from which the automation-user (*configured for Ansible-WebUI*) is allowed to connect from.

+Besides the network-level limitations by the host-level firewall, you can do so in the SSH-server config:

 .. code-block::